Ludof63/MTSK-analysis/docs/index.md

 1. **[Understanding the Dataset](#understanding-the-dataset):** First, we introduce the schema and key properties of the dataset.
 2. **[Point-in-Time Analysis](#point-in-time-analysis):** We then examine fuel prices at specific moment to identify moments to identify trends and regional differences.
 3. **[Time-Series Analysis](#time-series-analysis):** Here, we will focus on how prices evolve over time, trying to spot patterns and fluctuations.
-4.  [**Real-Time Price Analysis**](#real-time-price-analysis) Finally, we design a real-time analysis using Grafana, assuming continuous data ingestion into our database.
+4.  **[Real-Time Price Analysis](#real-time-price-analysis)**: Finally, we design a real-time analysis using Grafana, assuming continuous data ingestion into our database.
 This showcases the power of *Hybrid Transactional/Analytical Processing (HTAP) databases* for real-time insights.

 ## Understanding the Dataset